Teva Pharmaceuticals: 1935–1949

-The company was built with an investment of 4,900 pounds sterling, which came from the family's own capital and partly from loans from other German immigrants.
+The company was built with an investment of £4,900, which came from the family's own capital and partly from loans from other German immigrants.
 Capital shortage led to the joining of the banker Alfred Feuchtwanger as a partner in Teva, who received 33% of the shares in return for his investment.

 Friedländer's business philosophy opined that the pharmaceutical industry has a reliable basis in difficult economic times, since "A Jewish mother will always buy medicine for her children".
 In the Second World War, the company provided medicine to the allied forces and in particular to the British army present in the Middle East.
 After the war, Sir Alan Gordon Cunningham, the last of the High Commissioners for Palestine and Transjordan, visited Teva on behalf of the Secretary of State for the Colonies.
 His visit promoted Teva's reputation in the pharmaceutical market and created a momentum for Teva's development.

-During the Second World War and until the termination of the British Mandatory Palestine regime, Teva exported its medical products to Arab countries.
+During Mandatory Palestine, Teva exported its medical products to Arab countries.
 In 1941, Friedländer presented Teva products in an exhibition held in Cairo, Egypt.
 The exhibition was sponsored by the General Agent and Sole Distribution of medicine in Egypt and Sudan, Syria and Lebanon.
 Later on, Teva exported its products to the US, Soviet Union (USSR), health institutes in Denmark, Czechoslovakia, Persia and Burma.

 1950–1999

-In 1951, Feuchtwanger initiated an initial public offering to raise capital through the newly founded Tel-Aviv Stock Exchange, and Teva became a public company.
+In 1951, Feuchtwanger initiated an initial public offering to raise capital through the newly founded Tel-Aviv Stock Exchange and Teva became a public company.
 In 1954, Teva received a Certificate Excellence in Training award from the Israeli President, Yitzhak Ben Zvi.
 In 1964, Teva partnered with Sintex, a company from Mexico, and Schering Plough.

 In 1964, Assia and Zori merged and in 1968 acquired a controlling stake in Teva.
 In 1976, the three companies merged into the modern-day Teva Pharmaceutical Industries Ltd. In 1980, Teva acquired Ikapharm, then Israel's second largest drug manufacturer.